Lightning-AI/litgpt/tutorials/finetune_lora.md

   --out_dir "out/lora/stablelm-base-alpha-3b/"
 ```

-Then, we can merge the LoRA weights with the checkpoint model using the `merge_lora.py` script as shown below.
+This code will produce a `lit_model.pth.lora` file in the specified output directory, containing only the LoRA weights.
+To merge these LoRA weights with the original model checkpoint, you can use the `merge_lora.py` script as follows:
-Simply pass in the checkpoint directory which is the result of the finetuning script:

 ```bash
 python scripts/merge_lora.py \
   --checkpoint_dir "out/lora/stablelm-base-alpha-3b/final"
 ```

-After merging, we can use the `generate/base.py` or `chat/base.py` file for inference using the new checkpoint file.
+Executing this script results in the creation of a full `lit_model.pth` checkpoint that can be used with the `generate/base.py` or `chat/base.py` scripts for inference:

 ```bash
 python generate/base.py \